 The consequences of violence are an important consideration both for the victim and for society.
 Regarding violence experienced by intimate partner or non-partner, indicators for following consequences are disseminated:

-Share of women experienced this type of violence and consequences due to this is calculated out of all relevant women: for intimate partner violence out of women ever been in intimate partnership; for non-partner and any perpetrator out of all women.
+Share of women experienced violence by intimate partner, non-partner or any perpetrator and consequences due to this violence is calculated out of all relevant women: for intimate partner violence out of women ever been in intimate partnership; for violence by non-partner and any perpetrator out of all women.
+Indicator on women who have experienced violence by any perpetrator, by consequences and type of perpetrator is calculated out of all relevant victims: women who have experienced violence by intimate partner, non-partner or any perpetrator.

 Share of women had to do take this kind of measures due to stalking is calculated out of women experienced stalking.